 Maryville College will not exclude persons with contagious illnesses from access to College facilities or services unless a medically based judgment by the consulting physician and the College Medical Advisory Team establishes that exclusion or restriction is necessary to the welfare of the individual or other member of the College community.
 Any individual made aware of a contagious illness on campus is to consult with the Associate Dean of Students for Student Development at 981.8215 regarding College procedures and proper health care.
 Confidentiality will be strictly observed.

-College officials may develop behavioral contracts with individuals when such action is deemed necessary to guide and support student success at the College.
-Such contracts may be developed with the consultation of the Chief Justice of the Student Government, Associate Dean of Students for Student Development, and the Vice President and Dean of Students.
+College officials may develop non-mental health behavioral contracts with individuals when such action is deemed necessary to guide and support student success at the College.
+Such contracts may be developed with the consultation of the Vice President and Dean of Students, Director of Student Services and the Chief Justice of the Student Government.
 Failure to fulfill the terms of a behavioral contract may subject the student to suspension from the College.

-Complaints regarding students are handled as stated in the following judicial procedures.
+Complaints regarding students are handled as stated in the following conduct procedures.
 Complaints regarding faculty and staff are handled in accordance with policies and procedures as stated in the Faculty and Staff handbooks.
-Copies of these handbooks are available in the Human Resources Office.
+Copies of the Faculty and Staff handbooks are available in the Human Resources Office.

 Rights of the Accused Student

-In formal judicial hearings, any student may be assisted by an advocate from the College community.
+In formal conduct hearings, any student may be assisted by an advocate from the College community.
 This advocate may confer with the accused but has no speaking rights in the hearing.
-Judicial hearings are not formal legal proceedings; therefore, legal counsel is not permitted to attend.
-Decisions of the Judicial Board are based on the evidence presented at the hearings and official College documents and correspondence contained in the student’s record.
+Conduct hearings are not formal legal proceedings; therefore, legal counsel is not permitted to attend.
+Decisions of the Conduct Board are based on the evidence presented at the hearings and official College documents and correspondence contained in the student’s record.
 The accused student may testify personally or decline to do so, present witnesses, and examine all evidence.
-Judicial Board decisions will be made based on a preponderance of the evidence.
-Accused student(s) may challenge for bias any member of the Judicial Board.
-The Judicial Board rules on such challenges.
+Conduct Board decisions will be made based on a preponderance of the evidence.
+Accused student(s) may challenge for bias any member of the Conduct Board.
+The Conduct Board rules on such challenges.

-All judicial hearings are closed unless all the complainants and accused students request otherwise in writing to the Chief Justice 24-hours prior to the hearing.
-All persons present, excluding Judicial Board members and the advisor are excused from the hearing during the deliberation.
-Any student who is charged with a judicial infraction can choose to meet with the Associate Dean of Students for Student Development.
-During this meeting, the student will be given the option to accept responsibility for their actions and waive the Formal Judicial Process.
-The student and Associate Dean will then come to an agreement on appropriate sanctions.
+All conduct hearings are closed unless all the complainants and accused students request otherwise in writing to the Chief Justice 24-hours prior to the hearing.
+All persons present, excluding Conduct Board members and the advisor are excused from the hearing during the deliberation.
+Any student who is charged with a Conduct infraction can choose to meet with the Student Conduct Officer.
+During this meeting, the student will be given the option to accept responsibility for their actions and waive the Formal Conduct Process.
+The student and Student Conduct Officer will then come to an agreement on appropriate sanctions.

-1. An incident report is filed with the Assistant Dean of Students for Student Development by a Resident Assistant, Security, other College official, or campus community member.
+1. An incident report is filed with the Student Conduct Officer by a Residence Assistant, Security, other College official, or campus community member.

-2. The Assistant Dean of Students for Student Development reviews the incident, determines violations, and meets with the accused student.
+2. The Student Conduct Officer reviews the incident, determines violations, and meets with the accused student.

-3. The student has an opportunity to accept responsibility, agree to sanctions set forth by the Assistant Dean of Students for Student Development, and sign a waiver.
+3. The student has an opportunity to accept responsibility, agree to sanctions set forth by the Student Conduct Officer, and signs a waiver.
 (If the student signs the waiver form, the case is closed and recorded.
-If the student does not sign the waiver form, the case is referred to a judicial board.)
-If the student does not meet with the Assistant Dean for Student Development, the student’s case will be decided by the Assistant Dean.
+If the student does not sign the waiver form, the case is referred to a conduct board.)
+If the student does not meet with the Student Conduct Officer, the student’s case will be decided by the Conduct Officer.

-4. If the case is referred to the Judicial Board, J-Board members are notified, and a hearing is scheduled.
+4. If the case is referred to the Conduct Board, Board members are notified, and a hearing is scheduled.
 The student can present witnesses and evidence on their behalf at the hearing.
-The accused student is notified of the Judicial Board decision.
-If the student accepts the decision of Judicial Board, the case is closed and recorded.
-If the student does not accept the Judicial Board decision, the student may appeal the decision based on a procedural error or a problem with the evidence presented.
-Appeals must take place within two (2) business days of the J-Board decision.
+The accused student is notified of the Conduct Board decision.
+If the student accepts the decision of Conduct Board, the case is closed and recorded.
+If the student does not accept the Conduct Board decision, the student may appeal the decision based on a procedural error or a problem with the evidence presented.
+Appeals must take place within two (2) business days of the Board decision.
 If the case is appealed, it is sent to the Appeals Board.

-5. The chairman of the Appeals Board is notified and a meeting is scheduled.
+5. The chairperson of the Appeals Board is notified and a meeting is scheduled.
 The accused student is notified of the Appeals Board decision.

 6. An appeal may be made to the College President only in cases of suspension or expulsion.

-The Student Judicial Board hears cases referred to it by the Assistant Dean of Students for Student Development.
-The Judicial Board determines responsibility or no responsibility regarding a violation of College policies and imposes appropriate sanctions if an individual is found responsible for a violation.
-In cases resulting in suspension, expulsion, or campus restriction, the Judicial Board recommends the sanction to the Vice President and Dean of Students who takes final action.
-If the Student Judicial Board is unable to convene within two weeks of student notification for any reason, the case may be heard by the Vice President and Dean of Students or his/her designee in consultation with the Judicial Board.
+The Student Conduct Board hears cases referred to it by the Student Conduct Officer.
+The Conduct Board determines responsibility or no responsibility regarding a violation of College policies and imposes appropriate sanctions if an individual is found responsible for a violation.
+In cases resulting in suspension, expulsion, or campus restriction, the Conduct Board recommends the sanction to the Vice President and Dean of Students who takes final action.
+If the Student Conduct Board is unable to convene within two weeks of student notification for any reason, the case may be heard by the Vice President and Dean of Students or his/her designee in consultation with the Conduct Board.

-In its hearings, the Judicial Board consistently follows a protocol for proceedings established by the Judicial Board.
+In its hearings, the Conduct Board consistently follows a protocol for proceedings established by the Conduct Board.
 A unanimous decision is required for any offense resulting in expulsion.
 A three-quarters majority vote is required for the sanction of suspension.
 Hearings may be open to the campus if both the complainant(s) and the accused student(s) agree.
 The Chief Justice will generate a complete record of all proceedings.
-Student disciplinary records are maintained by the Student Development Office as stated in the Student Records Policy (see Student Records, “Location of Student Records” in chapter VII of this handbook).
+Student disciplinary records are maintained by the Office of Student Affairs as stated in the Student Records Policy (see Student Records, “Location of Student Records” in this Catalog).

-The Student Judicial Board is composed of sixteen (16) members.
+The Student Conduct Board is composed of sixteen (16) members.
 A quorum requires the presence of seven (7) voting members.
 If a quorum is not present, the accused student and the complainant can agree to continue with the hearing or the hearing will be rescheduled.
-The Chief Justice serves as the administrator of the Judicial Board hearing.
-This individual does not have a vote, except to break a tie, but rather serves an administrative function to convene the Judicial Board, assure that hearing procedures are followed consistently, generate proper records and facilitate the work of the Judicial Board.
+The Chief Justice serves as the administrator of the Conduct Board hearing.
+This individual does not have a vote, except to break a tie, but rather serves an administrative function to convene the Conduct Board, assure that hearing procedures are followed consistently, generate proper records and facilitate the work of the Conduct Board.
 The Chief Justice is selected in the spring of each year by the Student Government Association.

-The Vice President and Dean of the College select a member of the faculty to serve, along with the Assistant Dean of Students for Student Development, as Advisor to the Judicial Board.
-This person is a non-voting member who attends all hearings and advises the Judicial Board on legal and procedural matters.
+The Vice President and Dean of the College selects a member of the faculty to serve, along with the Student Conduct Officer , as Advisor to the Conduct Board.
+This person is a non-voting member who attends all hearings and advises the Conduct Board on legal and procedural matters.
 If the advisor is unable to attend, the Chief Justice may select an alternate from among the faculty and staff.
-A member of the Student Development Staff attends hearings involving potential suspension or expulsion to advise the Judicial Board as needed.
+A member of the Office of Student Affairs attends hearings involving potential suspension or expulsion to advise the Conduct Board as needed.

-The Campus Appeals Board hears all appeals beyond the Student Judicial Board.
+The Campus Appeals Board hears all appeals beyond the Student Conduct Board.
 Reasons for appeal may include but are not limited to procedural matters, suspected bias, inappropriate or excessive sanctions, and new evidence.
-Students, faculty or staff may seek review of Student Judicial Board decisions through the Campus Appeals Board by submitting a written appeal to the Assistant Dean of Students for Student Development within two (2) business days of the Judicial Board decision.
+Students, faculty, or staff may seek review of Student Conduct Board decisions through the Campus Appeals Board by submitting a written appeal to the Student Conduct Officer within two (2) business days of the Conduct Board decision.
+The appeals process involves a review of the written appeal statement and all evidence by the The Campus Appeals Board hears all appeals beyond the Student Conduct Board.
+Reasons for appeal may include but are not limited to procedural matters, suspected bias, inappropriate or excessive sanctions, and new evidence.
+Students, faculty, or staff may seek review of Student Conduct Board decisions through the Campus Appeals Board by submitting a written appeal to the Student Conduct Officer within two (2) business days of the Conduct Board decision.
 The appeals process involves a review of the written appeal statement and all evidence by the Appeals Board members.
 It does not include a formal hearing.
 After the review, the Appeals Board may:

-• Uphold the decision of the Judicial Board, or
+• Uphold the decision of the Conduct Board, or

-• Remand the case back to the Judicial Board with an explanation and recommendations for
+• Remand the case back to the Conduct Board with an explanation and recommendations for further hearing.

 The Appeals Board is comprised of two resident students, one commuting student and one faculty member appointed by the Vice President and Dean of the College with the approval of the College President.
 The Chairperson is selected by the Appeals Board from among the student membership at its first meeting.
-The Assistant Dean of Students for Student Development convenes the first meeting of the Board to provide orientation and facilitate the selection of the Chairperson.
+The Student Conduct Officer convenes the first meeting of the Board to provide orientation and facilitate the selection of the Chairperson.
 Subsequent meetings are convened by the Chairperson.
 If the Appeals Board is unable to convene for any reason, the case is heard by the President of the College or his/her designee.

 Failure to comply fully with sanctions as prescribed will result in a charge of contempt and will subject the student to expulsion.

-• Censure - Written reprimand recorded in the student’s judicial file
+7. Censure - Written reprimand recorded in the student’s conduct file

 Special Conditions for Suspended or Expelled Students